Lesson 4: Leadership in Victory: One Last Measure of the Man

 How did Washington's responses to these challenges demonstrate his ability to handle a wide range of problems?

-After completing this lesson, students will be able to: List qualities they believe made George Washington an effective military leader.
+List qualities they believe made George Washington an effective military leader.

 Discuss some difficulties Washington faced as Commander-in-Chief.